systemlibrary/webpack-plugin-auto-import-global-components/source/readme.md

 - React
 - Components must be exported as any of these:
     - export default class <className>
+    - export default function <funcName>
+    - export default const <constName>
     - export class <className>
-    - export default const <constName>
+    - export function <funcName>
     - export const <constName>
-    - export default <className>
+    - export default <name>

 - The component's file name cannot start with a _ (underscore), all other ts/tsx files will be scanned
     - ./folder/Banner/Banner.tsx or ./folder/Banner/Index.tsx are two examples of files which will be scanned
-    - ./folder/HeroBanner/_HeroBanner.tsx will not be scanned due to underscore prefixed

 ## Usage
 Automatically searches for exported components in folders you specify through plugin-registration in webpack.config.
-- Each component found is added as an import statement in each entry file
+- Each component found is added as an import statement in each entry file at the very top, if the import statement do not already exists
-- Each component found is added to the globalThis object
+- Each component found is added to globalThis object making it available for server side rendering
-- Each component can have multiple exports, such as export const func1, export const func2... will be imported as:
+- Each component can have multiple exports, such as export class car, export class user... will be imported as:
-    - import { func1, func2, func3 ... } from './src/functions'
+    - import { car, user, ... } from './folder/file'
 - Each component is then available for server-side rendering through globalThis
 	- Tested via .NET package: React.Web.Mvc4

 ## Latest version
-- Fixed: previous v.0.0.5 errored if multiple components inside same folder
-- Fixed: if 'clean' is false, the next build would error in duplicated imports, the build will always clean initially
+- Supporting the --watch true to avoid infinite looping
+- Added some caching in case the same import/exports are to be used to save some looping and reading of files
-- Adjusted readme
+- Updated readme and docs

 ## Install
 - npm i auto-import-global-components --save-dev